-Intent/Clarification: Anti-anginal medications: beta blockers, calcium channel blockers, long acting nitrates and "other antianginal medication such as Ranexa" are to be captured if the patient is on them at home > 2 weeks prior to admission, even if they are stopped prior to surgery.
+Intent/Clarification: Anti-anginal medications: beta blockers, calcium channel blockers, long-acting nitrates and "other antianginal medication such as Ranexa" are to be captured if the patient is on them at home Update April 2022 > 2 weeks prior to admission, even if they are stopped prior to surgery.
 Capturing these home meds demonstrates that the physicians caring for these patients were appropriately attempting to manage the patient's CAD.

-Yes - Capture those who are prescribed to take medications on a regular schedule and are presumed to be at a therapeutic level, for at least 2 weeks preceding entry into the OR.
+- Yes Capture those who are prescribed to take medications on a regular schedule and are presumed to be at a therapeutic level, for at least 2 weeks preceding entry into the OR.
+Update April 2022 Capture patients on home long-acting nitrates despite the lack of proof that the patient is on the medication > 2 weeks.
 Nitropaste or Nitropatch are long-acting nitrates.
-Do

-Not include a one-time dose

-- No Patient did not receive a Long-Acting Nitrate for at least 2 weeks preceding entry into OR. - Contraindicated Documented evidence of contraindication: If a contraindication is documented explicitly as excluded for medical reasons or is evidenced clearly within the medical record (notation of a medication allergy prior to arrival) by a Physician, Nurse Practitioner, Anesthesia, Physician Assistant, or Pharmacist. - Unknown conflicting information in the medical record and/or with the patient/family or no information is available
+Do Not include a one-time dose - No Patient did not receive a Long-Acting Nitrate for at least 2 weeks preceding entry into OR. - Contraindicated Documented evidence of contraindication: If a contraindication is documented explicitly as excluded for medical reasons or is evidenced clearly within the medical record (notation of a medication allergy prior to arrival) by a Physician, Nurse Practitioner, Anesthesia, Physician Assistant, or Pharmacist. - Unknown conflicting information in the medical record and/or with the patient/family or no information is available